dell/PyU4V/README.rst

-Please note that version '3.0.0.14' of the library is NOT BACKWARDS COMPATIBLE with existing scripts, and does not support any Unisphere for VMAX version earlier than 9.0 - PyU4V version 2.0.2.6 is still available on Pip, and there is a 'stable/2.0' branch available on Github.
+Please note that version '3.0.0.14' of the library is NOT BACKWARDS COMPATIBLE with existing scripts, and does not support any Unisphere for VMAX version earlier than 8.4 - PyU4V version 2.0.2.6 is still available on Pip, and there is a 'stable/2.0' branch available on Github.
 Version 3 will be the version maintained going forward, and we do suggest you move to this version when it is released.

 WHAT'S SUPPORTED

-This package supports Unisphere version 9.0 onwards.
+This package supports Unisphere version 8.4 onwards.
 We support VMAX3 and VMAX All-Flash and PowerMAX.
-For Unisphere 8.4 please use version '3.0.0 .13' or earler of PyU4V

 INSTALLATION